NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script disaplsys the contents of the file /etc/passwd
+this script concatenates two files